 Use an app to track your water intake or ‘reminders’ on your phone.

-Pregnant women can benefit a lot from a water-tracking app, if you are tech savy.
+Pregnant women can benefit significantly from a water-tracking app if they are tech-savvy.
 This is helpful for remembering how much water you have already drunk and how much you need to drink to stay hydrated for the day.
 It also works as a reward system!
 It’s satisfying to see the little celebratory message pop up on your screen each time you meet your daily goal.
 Give it a try!
 Additionally, you can utilize the ‘reminder’ feature on your phone so it will remind you to take a sip every so often.

 Try different herbal teas.

-Swap the caffeine for herbal teas to increase your hydration levels during the day.
-While not all herbal teas have the green light to go head, many are safe in moderation during pregnancy as you aren’t consuming the herb directly but a very diluted amount through water.
-Some of the most popular include ginger tea, chamomile tea, or peppermint tea.
-Others that are safe include those made from fruits like a lemon tea.
+Swap the caffeine for herbal teas to increase your daily hydration levels.
+While not all herbal teas have the green light to go ahead, many are safe in moderation during pregnancy, as you aren’t consuming the herb directly but a very diluted amount through water.
+Some of the most popular include ginger, chamomile, and peppermint.
+Others that are safe include those made from fruits, like lemon tea.
 Many of these teas can help when nausea hits or help fight off a cold, so that is also a plus.

 Keep a water bottle with you at all times.

 Keeping a sizable stainless steel or glass water bottle by your side throughout the day can increase your chances of meeting your daily water goal.
-Plus, there are so many great designs and different types of stainless steel water bottles that can even keep your water cold beyond 24 hours!
-No excuses for not drinking plenty of water every day!
+Plus, many fun designs and different types of stainless steel water bottles can keep your water cold for more than 24 hours!
+Buying a new fun cup or bottle might give you a little extra motivation to drink water!

 Make sure your urine remains colorless or light yellow.